sanii-muthui/delani-studio/README.md

 ##Project Name
 Delani Studio
 ##Author
-By Daniel Muthui
+By [Daniel Muthui]
 ##Description
 This app is for delani studio with a portfolio, service, contact form where you can submit details and what to do section and a scroll down mouse .
 ##Requirements
-.Access to internet
+Access to internet
-.github.
+github
-.browser
+browser
 ##Technologies Used
 HTML
 GITHUB